iamtash/iamtash.github.io/_posts/2019-05-11-i_cant_believe_i_built_a_real_program.markdown

 After plenty of trial & error, I eventually understood and could properly execute the steps to pushing the local repo to GitHub.

-1. Change directories in bash to the new repo created by bundle gem.
+1. Change directories in bash to the new directory created by bundle gem.
 ```
 cd /path/houston_dog_adoption
 ```